 Number of Properties

-Fiscal Year Ended Sold to Crombie Leased-Back from Crombie Aggregate Gross Leaseable Area for Properties Sold Purchase Price
+Fiscal Sold to Leased-Back from Aggregate Gross Leaseable Area

+Year Ended Crombie REIT Crombie REIT for Properties Sold Purchase Price

+May 4, 2019 2 1 47,000 \$16.2 million

 May 5, 2018 12 9 452,000 \$94.5 million

 May 6, 2017 27 20 2,202,000 \$424.2 million

-May 7, 2016 6 6 220,973 \$60.7 million

 Crombie REIT accesses the capital markets from time to time in order to partially finance its acquisitions from the Company and third parties.
-The Company has a pre-emptive right to purchase additional units issued by Crombie REIT or Crombie Limited Partnership to maintain its pro rata voting interest in Crombie REIT or Crombie Limited Partnership, for so long as the Company continues to hold, directly or indirectly, at least 10 percent of the ownership units in Crombie REIT.
+The Company has a pre-emptive right to purchase additional units issued by Crombie REIT or Crombie Limited Partnership to maintain its pro rata voting interest in Crombie REIT or Crombie Limited Partnership, for so long as the Company continues to hold, directly or indirectly, at least 10% of the ownership units in Crombie REIT.